 Step 1: DNS Zone Records

 You can create and manage your DNS records in the Liquid Web customer portal.
 If you need to start from scratch or wish to import records, we have added new tools in our portal to make your process easier.
-The below Help Center article walks you through the entire process.
+This Help Center article walks you through the entire process.

 Step 2: Update Your Domain Registrar